-- 2. Develop an individualized service plan for the provision of psychological services, which must document the supports that will be provided to the beneficiary to meet his/her goals based on the beneficiary's approved POC; - 3.
+- 1. Perform an initial evaluation to assess the beneficiary's need for services; - 2.
+Develop an individualized service plan (ISP) for the provision of psychological services, which must document the supports that will be provided to the beneficiary to meet their goals based on the beneficiary's approved POC; - 3.
 Implement the beneficiary's therapy service plan in accordance with appropriate licensing and certification standards; - 4.
-Complete progress notes for each session, within ten days of the session, and provide notes to the beneficiary's support coordinator every three months or as otherwise specified in the POC; - 5.
-Maintain both current and past records and make them available upon request to OCDD, service providers, support coordinators, CMS, and/or legislative auditors, and - 6.
-Bill only for services rendered, based on the beneficiary's approved POC and prior authorization.
+Complete progress notes for each session, within 10 days of the session, and provide notes to the beneficiary's support coordinator every 3 months or as otherwise specified in the POC: - 5.
+Maintain both current and past records and make them available upon request to OCDD, service providers, support coordinators, CMS, and/or legislative auditors, and

+6. Bill only for services rendered, based on the beneficiary's approved POC and PA.